show-dont-tell/freiheit-staging/content/chronicle/2025-03-11-masterclasses.md

 But how can you still make sure to deliver high quality in software?

-Watch our Masterclass Episode “On Software Quality" to learn about how we do that since 1999.
+Watch our Masterclass episode “On Software Quality" to learn how we do that since 1999.

 {{< youtube id="Be_1plgnYjY" img="/img/chronicle/250317-masterclass-Thumbnail-EP03.webp" alt="freiheit.com members write high quality code" >}}